Alb-Ard/dist-sys-dubito-online/docs/report.md

 and how they operate.
 The work proved to be quite a challenging task, more than what we initially thought.
 Both me and my colleague were quite busy with our everyday life, spending what we could of our free time studying and continuing development for the project.
 Despite that, once everything started to "click", we've both felt a great sense of satisfaction and accomplishment.
-The main strenghts of the project i feel are its quite intricate (yet easy to understand) messaging system, that allowed us to create fluid and consistent interactions between each player (and between user and server while in lobby).
+The main strengths of the project i feel are its quite intricate (yet easy to understand) messaging system, that allowed us to create fluid and consistent interactions between each player (and between user and server while in lobby).
 These strenghts came at quite the cost though: implementing our initial model design into a working system felt at first easy to apply, but we soon found out many issues and bugs caused by message serialization (especially regarding key bindings) and the initial setup of P2P network for users in a lobby when starting the game.